 This condition most commonly occurs in middle-aged adults.
 Women are more likely than men to develop bunions, which is attributed to footwear choices.

 Besides a lump on the side of the MTP joint, symptoms of bunion include:

-Corns and calluses can develop between the toes when pressure causes them to rub against each other.
+As the misalignment of the MTP joint progresses, corns and calluses may develop between the toes when pressure from the big toe causes them to rub against each other.

 Pain on side of the MTP joint is a very common symptom and can be aggravated by stiff and tight footwear.
 Pain will worsen as the condition progresses.

 Pain can worsen if this condition is not treated, so it’s important to have your foot examined by a podiatrist.
 The earlier this condition is treated, the more likely a patient will benefit from non-operative treatment.
 If the deformity isn’t severe, changes related to footwear may be enough to reduce discomfort.